FREQUENTLY ASKED QUESTIONS

 ADPA, as introduced, is a strong bill in many respects.
 During its rollout, the bill already had 208 cosponsors, and now it has more than 230.
 Several changes, particularly to the legislation’s criminal bars and waivers, were made to the bill just before it was “marked up” by the House Judiciary Committee on May 22, 2019.
 Despite numerous attempts to weaken the bill’s language with amendments, it was not changed during the markup process.

-Even though this legislation has widespread support, however, much work remains to be done to ensure its passage in the strongest form possible.
 We must continue to pressure all federal lawmakers to support inclusive legislation that excludes harmful enforcement provisions and that will protect as many people as possible.
 Our communities have faced tremendous uncertainty since the Trump administration announced on September 5, 2017, that it was terminating DACA, and since even earlier — since the administration first began announcing that it was not renewing TPS designations.
-Recently, the administration waited until the last minute to renew the designation of Liberia as a country whose nationals qualify for DED; the designation was set to expire on March 31, 2019, but the administration announced on March 28 that it would be extended for one year.
+This year, the administration waited until very late — March 28 —to renew the designation of Liberia as a country whose nationals qualify for DED for an additional year; the designation was set to expire on March 31, 2019.

-The information provided in this FAQ is based on what we know to date and is not legal advice.
+The information provided below is based on what we know to date and is not legal advice.
 We encourage you to periodically revisit this document for updates and additional information.
 We also encourage you to contact us at [email protected] with any questions that could potentially be added to a later version of this document.

 - I am familiar with DACA but I’m not sure what TPS and DED are.
 Can you tell me more about these programs?